 Many organizations today look primarily at access that is directly assigned to employees, contractors, or contingent workers.
 But nested access, or access relationships stacked and hidden underneath the top tier of access, are often overlooked and not well understood.
 Why?
 Because assigning one entitlement that has nested access can actually create more access than anticipated and open the organization to more risk.

 Mitigating identity-related access risks during this challenging time requires knowing who and what is most vulnerable in your environment.
-And that takes both intelligence and action—revealing any inappropriate access that exists in your business and adopting a role-based approach to enforce least privilege access.
+And that takes both intelligence and action—revealing any inappropriate access that exists in your business and adopting a least privilege approach for managing access.
 With your work from home population growing virtually overnight, you need to quickly identify who has more access than needed across your organization.

 But you can’t act upon what you don’t see.
 You must take an active role in mitigating access risks through intelligent identity governance solutions.
-One way to start is by conducting a quick scan of your environment through the Core Access Risk Quick Scan.
-This consulting offering leverages Core Access Insight to diagnose hidden risks within your organization.
-Remember, you can only manage what you can see.
-So don’t ignore the importance of dealing with access risks that could post a real threat to your organization today.
+As part of the Core Security Identity Governance and Administration portfolio of solutions, the Access Assurance Suite is an intelligent identity and access management (IAM) software solution that enables organizations to deliver informed provisioning, meet ongoing regulatory compliance, and leverage actionable analytics for improved identity governance.
+Don't ignore the importance of dealing with access risks that could post a real threat to your organization today.

 Start Managing Access Risks in Your Organization

 Learn how to easily tackle identity-related access risks in your business.